1. What is the Shift program?

 .
 Additionally, the construction map

-on the Shift website will provide basic project information so you can know what is being planned and built in your community.
+on the Shift website provides basic project information so you can know what is being planned and built in your community.
 Shift is also a one-stop resource for alternative transportation solutions

 that are available to commuters and residents within the area.

 Does the Shift program have control over new project design, project location, or when projects start and end construction?

 The Shift program does not control permitting, design or approval for the construction projects in this area.
 However, we would be happy to answer any questions you may have to the best of our ability or connect you to the appropriate agency for more information.
 To submit your questions, contact the Shift team by email at firstname.lastname@example.org